Last Update:2025/04/21

 1.1 Service details

-The SSO (Single Sign-On) is one user authentication mechanism for TU information services.
+The SSO (Single Sign-On) is one user authentication mechanism for information services in the university.
 This primarily functions as an authentication window when accessing various information services on campus from the off-campus network.
 In addition, the comprehensive collection of links to various student information services can be used as a login window for the “student portal site.”
 For some information services, when logging in, users must always go through the SSO authentication regardless of whether accessing from the campus network or from the off-campus network.

-In SSO, to boost the security level, in addition to regular authentication using the TU ID and TU password, in certain cases it is necessary to implement the authentication process using a disposable password, referred to as an “one-time password authentication.”
+In SSO, to boost the security level, in addition to regular authentication using your Tohokudai ID and Tohokudai ID password, in certain cases it is necessary to implement the authentication process using a disposable password, referred to as an “one-time password authentication.”

 1.2 Users

-SSO is available for use by all students at TU (undergraduates and graduates).
-Procedures, including user registration, are not necessary for use but requires that a student must have a TU ID issued to them.
+SSO is available for use by all the students (undergraduates and graduates).
+Procedures, including user registration, are not necessary for use but requires that a student must have a Tohokudai ID issued to them.

 The student portal site can be used after going through SSO authentication, which is explained on this page.